 Veterans Educational Assistance Program (VEAP)

-VEAP is available if you first entered active duty between January 1, 1977, and June 30, 1985, and you elected to make contributions from your military pay to participate in this education benefit program.
-Your contributions are matched on a $2 for $1 basis by the Government.
+VEAP is available if a student first entered active duty between January 1, 1977, and June 30, 1985, and elected to make contributions from military pay to participate in this education benefit program.
 This benefit may be used for degree and certificate programs, flight training, apprenticeship/on-the-job training, and correspondence courses.
-Remedial, deficiency, and refresher courses may be approved under certain circumstances.
 This program is commonly referred to as Chapter 32.
 Application is made by completing VA Form 22-1990, Application for VA Education Benefits.

 DEA provides education and training opportunities to eligible dependents of veterans who are permanently and totally disabled due to a service-related condition, or who died while on active duty, or as a result of a service related condition.
 The program offers up to 45 months of education benefits.
 These benefits may be used for degree and certificate programs, apprenticeship, and on-the-job training.
-If you are a spouse, you may take a correspondence course.
-Remedial, deficiency, and refresher courses may be approved under certain circumstances.
 This program is commonly referred to as Chapter 35 or Chapter 31.
-Application is made by completing VA Form 22-5490, Application for Survivors’ and Dependents’ Education Assistance.
+Application is made by completing VA Form 22-5490, Application for Survivors and Dependents Education Assistance.

 The Certifying Official in the Financial Aid Office at Central Alabama is responsible for certifying the enrollment of veterans and their dependents electronically via the Department of Veteran Affairs certification program, VA-Once.
-Certification will be conducted at the conclusion of the College’s Drop/Add registration process.
-All veterans or eligible dependents should contact the Financial Aid Office during registration each semester in order to notify the College’s Certifying Official of enrollment and request certification of enrollment for that semester.
+Certification will be conducted at the conclusion of the College Drop/Add registration process.
+All veterans or eligible dependents should contact the Financial Aid Office during registration each semester in order to notify the College Certifying Official of the veteran’s or dependent’s enrollment and request certification of enrollment for that semester.

 Prior to certification, veterans and/or dependents of veterans must complete all admission requirements for Central Alabama, complete the appropriate application for benefits, and present the following required documents to the Financial Aid Office: